Prepare your blow torch and impress your friends by making this easy Beef Mentaiko Rice Bowl in just less than 30 minutes.

 Salmon mentaiko, beef mentaiko, and mentaiko sushi… It seems like mentaiko dishes have been trending on my social media for the last few weeks.

-Mentaiko dishes have been gaining popularity nowadays and as a foodie, I was curious of how they tasted like.
+Mentaiko dishes have been gaining popularity nowadays and as a foodie, I was curious about how they tasted.
 You could find them in several Japanese restaurants with pretty expensive price tags.
-However, I just felt like it was wasteful just to spend so much money for tiny bites of food.
+However, I just felt like it was wasteful just to spend so much money on tiny bites of food.
 I found the best way to satisfy my curiosity was by making it myself and I was glad to do so because the recipe was actually so easy.

 First of all, what is mentaiko?
 Mentaiko (明太子) is actually pollock or pollack roe, the roe of Alaska pollack.
 This fish is one of the many marine fish species of the cod family.
 Meanwhile, the roe is actually the mass of eggs contained in the ovaries of female fish.